MileHacker Logo

 Food & Water Hygiene

 Choose reputable eating establishments.
-Busy street food stalls often indicate fresh, frequently cooked food, which is generally a safer option.
+Busy street food stalls often indicate fresh, frequently cooked food, that is generally a protected option.
 Avoid raw or undercooked foods.

 Hygiene Guidelines